ontoportal/documentation/docs/_general/introduction.md

 ## What's included?

-The following software is included on the image as of v3.0:
+The following software is included on the image as of version 3.0:

 * Ontologies API (REST service)
 * Annotator and AnnotatorPlus